grant-m-s/AstronomicAL/astronomicAL/plugins/core_ml/README_RECIPES.md

 ML developers write recipes as Python classes and register them in `core.ml.recipe_registry`, or use the `External Python ML recipe` bridge.

+## External recipe trust boundary

+The `External Python ML recipe` imports and executes local Python in the same process as AstronomicAL.

+Treat it like running a Python script from your shell: use only code you trust.
+AstronomicAL does not sandbox this code and does not enforce the managed train/validation/test protocol for it.

+Use a managed recipe when you need AstronomicAL to own splitting, validation, test evaluation, provenance, and protocol checks.

 ## External recipe example

 ```python